basemind-ai/gateway/README.md

 ## Structure

+-   `.secrets` - secret values that are gitignored.
+-   `docker` - Dockerfiles.
+-   `go-services` - Golang based microservices.
+-   `go-shared` - Golang shared code.
+-   `sql` - SQL schema and query files from which we generate the DB DAL (Data Access Layer) and migrations.
 -   `ts-services` - TypeScript based microservices.
 -   `ts-shared` - TypeScript shared code.
 -   `ts-web` - TypeScript based ts-web application.
--   `go-services` - Golang based microservices.
--   `go-shared` - Golang shared code.
+-   `gen` - generated code.
--   `sql` - SQL schema and query files from which we generate the DB DAL (Data Access Layer) and migrations.
--   `docker` - Dockerfiles.
+-   `proto` - gRPC and protobuf files.
--   `.secrets` - secret values that are gitignored.

 The repository root has all tooling and other configurations.